MicrosoftDocs/WSL/WSL/install-win10.md

 # Windows Subsystem for Linux Installation Guide for Windows 10

-## Simplified Installation for Windows Insiders

-The installation process for Windows Subsystem for Linux has been greatly enhanced in Windows Insiders builds.
-The previously manual steps have all been replaced with a single command, making the process simple and reliable.

-> [!NOTE]
+There are two options available for installing Windows Subsystem for Linux (WSL):

+- **[Manual install](#manual-installation-steps)**: Follow the six steps listed below.

+    The manual install steps for WSL are listed below and can be used to install Linux on any version of Windows 10.

+- **[Simplified install](#simplified-installation-for-windows-insiders)** *(preview release)*: `wsl --install`

-> To use the new `wsl --install` command, you need to join the [Windows Insiders Program](https://insider.windows.com/getting-started) and install a preview build of Windows 10 (OS build 20262 or higher).
+    The `wsl --install` simplified install command requires that you join the [Windows Insiders Program](https://insider.windows.com/getting-started) and install a preview build of Windows 10 (OS build 20262 or higher), but eliminates the need to follow the manual install steps.
+[Skip directly to the simplified `wsl --install` steps for Windows Insiders](#simplified-installation-for-windows-insiders).

-### Install Steps

-- Open a command window with Administrator privileges
-- Run `wsl.exe --install`
-- Restart your machine

-The first time you launch a newly installed Linux distribution, a console window will open and you'll be asked to wait for a minute or two for files to de-compress and be stored on your PC.
-All future launches should take less than a second.

-You will then need to [create a user account and password for your new Linux distribution](./user-support.md).

-**CONGRATULATIONS!
-You've successfully installed and set up a Linux distribution that is completely integrated with your Windows operating system!**

-The --install command performs the following actions:
-- Enable the optional WSL and Virtual Machine Platform components
-- Download and install the latest Linux kernel
-- Set WSL 2 as the default
-- Download and install a Linux Distro
-- (After reboot, if required) Finish installing the Distro

- By default, the installed distro will be Ubuntu, but this can be changed using `wsl --install -d <Distro>`.
-To see a list of available Linux distributions, enter `wsl --list --online`).
-Additional Distros may also be added after the initial install using the `wsl --install -d <Distro>` command.

-## Install Steps
+## Manual Installation Steps

-If you are not on a Windows Insiders build, the features required for WSL will need to be enabled manually.
+If you are not on a Windows Insiders build, the features required for WSL will need to be enabled manually following the steps below.

 ## Step 1 - Enable the Windows Subsystem for Linux